Faculty Experts

 Fellow, Global Supply Chain Institute

-Michael H. Burnette is a Global Supply Chain Institute (GSCI) fellow at the University of Tennessee.
-Burnette comes to the University of Tennessee after a 33-year career as a Supply Chain executive at Procter and Gamble.
-Most recently, Mike was the P&G Global Supply Chain leader for Skin Care ($2+ billion dollar Olay brand) and P&G Global Supply Chain Leader for Hair Care ($4 billion dollar Pantene and Herbal Essence brands).
-Mike’s supply chain leadership and expertise include: supply strategy/design, manufacturing, logistics, innovation, PLCM, acquisitions, and human resources.
+Michael H. Burnette is a Global Supply Chain Institute fellow at the University of Tennessee, Knoxville.
+Burnette came to UT after a 33-year career as a supply chain executive at Procter and Gamble.
+Most recently, he was the P&G Global Supply Chain leader for Skin Care ($2-plus billion Olay brand) and P&G Global Supply Chain Leader for Hair Care ($4 billion Pantene and Herbal Essence brands).
+His supply chain leadership and expertise include supply strategy/design, manufacturing, logistics, innovation, PLCM, acquisitions and human resources.

 Cole Burns